isabella232/media-analytics.en-1/help/sdk-implement/validation/test1-standard-playback.md

 # Test 1: Standard playback{#test-standard-playback}

-This test case validates general playback and sequencing, and is required as part of the certification request form.
-Download the certification request form here: [Certification Request Form.](cert_req_form_nielsen.docx)
+This test case validates general playback and sequencing.
+It is required as part of the Certification Request Form.

+**Download the certification request form here: ==>**&nbsp; [Certification Request Form.](cert_req_form.docx)

-Video implementations are composed of the following types of tracking calls:
+Media implementations are composed of the following types of tracking calls:
-* Video and Ad Start calls are sent directly to the AppMeasurement server.
+* Media and Ad Start calls are sent directly to the AppMeasurement (Adobe Analytics) server.
-* Media Analytics (MA) heartbeat calls are sent on start and every ten seconds to the Adobe VA tracking server.
+* Media Analytics heartbeat calls are sent on start and every ten seconds (for content) or one second (for ads) to the Media Analytics tracking server.

 >[!NOTE]
->Video tracking will behave the same across all platforms, desktop and mobile.
+>Media tracking behaves the same across all platforms.

-You must complete and record the actions in the following order:
+You must complete and record these actions in the following order:

 1. **Load the page or app**

     **Tracking Servers** (For all website and mobile apps):

-    * **AppMeasurement (Adobe Analytics) -** An RDC tracking server or CNAME that resolves to an RDC server is required for the Experience Cloud Visitor ID service.
-The analytics tracking server should end in `.sc.omtrdc.net` or be a CNAME.
+    * **AppMeasurement (Adobe Analytics) -** An RDC tracking server or CNAME that resolves to an RDC tracking server is required for the Experience Cloud Visitor ID service.
+The Analytics tracking server should end in "`.sc.omtrdc.net`" or be a CNAME.

-    * **Media Analytics (Heartbeats) -** This server always has the format `[namespace].hb.omtrdc.net`, where `[namespace]` is defined by your login company and is provided by Adobe.
+    * **Media Analytics (Heartbeats) -** This server always has the format "`[namespace].hb.omtrdc.net`", where `[namespace]` specifies your company name.
+This name is provided by Adobe.

-    You need to validate certain key, universal variables across all tracking calls:
+    You need to validate certain key variables that are universal across all tracking calls:

     **Adobe Visitor ID (`mid`):** The `mid` variable is used to capture the value set in the AMCV cookie.
 The `mid` variable is the primary identification value for both websites and mobile apps, and also indicates that the Experience Cloud Visitor ID service is set up properly.
-It is found in both AppMeasurement and Media Analytics (MA) calls.
+It is found in both AppMeasurement and Media Analytics calls.

-    * **Heartbeat Play Call**
+    * **Media Analytics Play Call**

        |  Parameter | Value (sample) |
        |---|---|